4. Optimization#

 (4.25)#\[{\bf{x}} \leftarrow {\bf{x}} - \eta \nabla f_{i}({\bf{x}}).\]

 With this randomly sampled update, the cost for each iteration drops to \(\mathcal{O}(1)\).
-Due to the sampling we now have to think of our gradient as an expectation, i.e. by drawing uniform random samples we are essentially creating an unbiased estimator of the gradient
+Due to the sampling, we now have to think of our gradient as an expectation, i.e., by drawing uniform random samples, we are essentially creating an unbiased estimator of the gradient being

 (4.26)#\[\mathbb{E}_{i} \nabla f_{i}({\bf{x}}) = \frac{1}{n} \sum_{i=1}^{n} \nabla f_{i}({\bf{x}}) = \nabla f({\bf{x}})\]